OctarineSourcerer/cyberpunk2020/README.md

 * Attack hit roll automatically translating to the name of the hit location.
 * Target selection for attacks.
 * Martial arts key moves
-* Non-0-point skills to be shown first.
-* In progress: Improvement points for skills, custom skills.
-  * The biggest thing here is figuring out a non-cluttered UI for these.
 * Template area selection for area attacks
 * Netrunning: Please dear gods, I've not used it in a campaign so it's a little far down my list
 * Mech sheet: Yes this will come Ste, likely after Okay Weapon Rolls and the combat tab.